 Supplementary sector-specific safety requirements

-These work in concert with general product safety regimes, to take effect where specific risks are introduced by recognised product categories.
-Relevant to medical devices and health products are sector-specific laws in the following categories:
+These work in concert with the general product safety regime detailed below, to have effect where there are specific risks introduced by recognised product categories.
+Sector-specific laws include those relating to:

 General product safety regime

 For consumer products that fall outside the sector-specific regimes listed above, or where regimes are silent, the general product safety framework applies by way of the General Product Safety Directive or GPSD (Directive 2001/95/EC) which mandates overarching requirements for product safety of consumer products in the EU.
 The GPSD requires all products to be safe in their normal or reasonable foreseeable usage.
 Member states hold powers to take suitable action should this obligation not be met.

 It is possible that other relevant regimes may apply, including: